-The Global Council for Science and Environment (GCSE), Embassy of France Office for Science and Technology in the United States, and Long Island University invite you to join us virtually or in person for an international summit on plastic pollution titled From Research to Action: Responding to Plastic Pollution through Science.
-The Summit will focus on:
+The Global Council for Science and Environment (GCSE), Embassy of France Office for Science and Technology in the United States, and Long Island University held an international summit on plastic pollution titled From Research to Action: Responding to Plastic Pollution through Science.
+The Summit focused on:

 Advancing ongoing plastic pollution research focused on bilateral collaboration co-led by a cohort of French and American scientists from GCSE and the French Embassy Office of Science and Technology;